gnu3ra/Scatterbrain-Protocol/README.md

 This stanza is used to query a device for futher information not included in a block data stanza

 <<header id=2>>(1)
+<<query mask>>(1)
+<<user defined query mask>>(4)

+Query mask:
+Used to request scatterbrain specific information from a remote device.
+The device responds with a block data stanza.
+A mask of one byte.

+bit 0:
+Request unique id: device responds with a public key used for identifying signed messages from the device